 How much is car insurance for 55-year-old drivers?

-If you live in California, Hawaii, Massachusetts, Michigan, North Carolina, or Pennsylvania, car insurance companies can't use gender to determine rates.
+If you live in California, Hawaii, Massachusetts, Michigan, North Carolina, or Pennsylvania, car insurance companies cannot use gender to determine rates.

 GenderAverage annual premiumAverage monthly premium